Business Management

 Lecture content:

 This course discusses the effects of digitalization on management accounting and financial management.
-It highlights the requirements and challenges that have arisen with digital transformation and, at the same time, illustrates potentials of new analyses.
-It covers business model and corporate analyses along with how to map, plan, and evaluate these.
-To facilitate this, the course explains methods, tools, and programs relevant for business practice that are predominantly used to process and evaluate historic financial information, as well as to forecast budgeting.
-The focus is also on the analysis and visualisation of data as part of management reporting.
-Current methods relevant in practice, tools and programmes are used to evaluate and process past financial information and to forecast future planning calculations using sensitivity and scenario analyses.
+It highlights the requirements and challenges that have arisen due to digital transformation and, at the same time, illustrates opportunities of new analyses.
+It covers business-model and corporate analyses along with how to map, plan, and evaluate these.
+The course explains methods, tools, and programs relevant for business practice that are predominantly used to process and evaluate historical financial information, as well as to forecast budgeting.
+Another focus is on analyzing and visualizing data as part of management reporting.
+Current methods relevant in practice, tools and programs are used to evaluate and process past financial information and to forecast future planning calculations using sensitivity and scenario analyses.

 Learning Outcomes:

-Upon completing this course, alumni understand the relevance of data along with the possibilities to analyze these in the context of management accounting and financial management, as well as for operative management.
-They recognize the transformed requirements profile for corporate management that has arisen due to digitalization as well as current potentials of IT analyses.
-Alumni are able to solve practical operative and financial problems applying relevant methods, tools, and programs.
-They are sensitized for automated and machine-made recommendations for actions.
+Upon completion of this course students will have learned to: - understand the relevance of data along with the possibilities to analyze these in the context of management accounting and financial management, as well as for operations management; - recognize the transformed requirements profile for corporate management that has arisen due to digitalization as well as current potentials of IT analyses; - solve practical operational and financial problems by applying relevant methods, tools, and programs.
+Additionally, they will have been sensitized to automated and machine-generated recommendations for action.

 Superior module: